BiomedicalRGF

 Bio-compatibility

-The PRF-BRGF blood collection tubes and instruments go through extensive biocompatibility testing and batch endotoxin testing to ensure safety
+The PRF-BRGF blood collection tubes and instruments go through extensive biocompatibility testing and batch endotoxin testing to ensure safety of the PRF-BRGF system safer PRF device

 05